DUI and DWI Testing for Alcohol Level in Minnesota

-There are numerous reasons that each of the three different tests could give flawed results.
+There are numerous reasons that each of the three different blood alcohol tests could give flawed results or be rendered inadmissible.
 In order for there to be a valid sample, officers must follow specific and rigid procedures to ensure that each of the tests gives an accurate result.
 Observation periods and collection procedures can be extremely important to determine if the test was given correctly.